tayalsakshi2619/CodingTask/README.md

 Unit Tests: Junit and Mockito<br>
 Integration Tests: MockMvc<br>

-I have coded in such a way that this application supports 2 algorithms in 1 endpoint such that if number is less than 10000, it uses first algorithm otherwise second algorithm<br>
+I have coded in such a way that this application supports 2 algorithms with 2 separate versions in endpoint parameters endpoint<br>
- 1. First algorithm : using the concept that a number is a prime number if it's not divisible by any number less than or equal to its square root.<br>
+ 1. /primes/v1/{num}?version=1: using the concept that a number is a prime number if it's not divisible by any number less than or equal to its square root.<br>
- 2. Second algorithm : using the concept that a prime number, except 2 and 3 , can be represented as either 6k-1 or 6k+1 , where k>=1.
+ 2. /primes/v1/{num}?version=2: using the concept that a prime number, except 2 and 3 , can be represented as either 6k-1 or 6k+1 , where k>=1.
 I have used this logic in conjunction with concept of first algorithm.
 Hence, making it almost 3 times faster than the previous one.<br>

 The time complexity of both algorithms is O(sqrt(n)) where n is the input. <br>